greeneg/update-reporter/README.md

-# The Update Reporter
+# The Update Reporter Dashboard and Tools

-A Perl script for reporting updates through email
+A series of Golang-based tools for gathering update information for a host and reporting it to a Gin based dashboard service